-- Vessel trauma may result from the improper use of the Delivery Catheter.
+- Use of an Internal Mammary (IM) Artery Guide Catheter may impede the path of the ACTIVE Source Train and may cause unintentional exposure of radiation and/or unintended results. - Vessel trauma may result from the improper use of the Delivery Catheter.
 Follow the enclosed directions carefully.
 When the Delivery Catheter is in the body, it should be manipulated only under fluoroscopy.
 Never advance or withdraw the Delivery Catheter against resistance without first determining the reason for the resistance under fluoroscopy. - Failure to correctly position the Source Train at the injury site may underexpose the targeted treatment area and expose tissue not targeted for treatment to unintentional radiation.
 Exceeding the prescribed radiation treatment time will result in a higher than intended dose.
 Migration or improper location of the Source Train may cause unintentional radiation exposure to occur.
-The effect of unintentional radiation exposures and higher than intended doses are unknown. - · Do not over-tighten the hemostatic valve as this may damage the Delivery Catheter and impede the path of the Source Train and may cause unintentional exposure of radiation and/or unintended results. - Upon return of the radiation source train, failure to open the hemostatic valve may prevent the radiation source train from returning to the device and may result in unnecessary radiation exposure to the patient or personnel. - Failure to comply with the specific use of the Transfer Device controls may result in injury or unintended radiation exposure.
+The effect of unintentional radiation exposures and higher than intended doses are unknown. - .
+Do not over-tighten the hemostatic valve as this may damage the Delivery Catheter and impede the path of the Source Train and may cause unintentional exposure of radiation and/or unintended results. - Upon return of the Radiation Source Train, failure to open the hemostatic valve may prevent the Radiation Source Train from returning to the device and may result in unnecessary radiation exposure to the patient or - Failure to comply with the specific use of the Transfer Device controls may result in injury or unintended radiation exposure.
 Radiation is emitted from the Transfer Device when the Radiation Sources are in the Source Chamber.
 To minimize hand dose, the Transfer Device is designed to be held on the underside and may also be set down when appropriate.

-- Intravascular Radiation Procedure If the fluid in the capped Fluid Collection Bag after the procedure is found to be contaminated after scanning, then the Transfer Device and capped Fluid Collection Bag should be placed in the Temporary Storage Container.
-Immediately inform Institutional Radiation Safety personnel, implement contamination control procedures and call your Novoste Representative. - If, at any time, a Survey Meter reading of the Transfer Device, Delivery Catheter, Fluid Collection Bag, or Procedure Room is significantly different from initial baseline readings, stop all activity and re-survey the Transfer Device, Delivery Catheter, Fluid Collection Bag, or Procedure Room making sure the fluoroscopy is off.
-If the reading is not within the acceptable baseline range of background range there may potentially be a misplaced source, refer to the Emergency Source Recovery Procedure in the System Instructions for Use - UNDER NO CIRCUMSTANCES should an individual attempt to remove the radiation source train from the Beta-CathTM System grasp the catheter directly with hands, cut the catheter, or pick up a source with his/her fingers, because unintended radiation exposure and injury may result.
-Required equipment is provided for this purpose in the Response Kit. - Should breach of Source Train containment occur: - 1.
+- Intravascular Radiation Procedure

+If the fluid in the capped Fluid Collection Bag after the procedure is found to be contaminated after scanning, then the Transfer Device and capped Fluid Collection Bag should be placed in the Temporary Storage Container.
+Immediately inform Institutional Radiation Safety personnel, implement contamination control procedures and call your Best Representative. - If, at any time, a Survey Meter reading of the Transfer Device, Delivery Catheter, Fluid Collection Bag, or Procedure Room is significantly different from initial baseline readings, stop all activity and re-survey the Transfer Device, Delivery Catheter, Fluid Collection Bag, or Procedure Room making sure the fluoroscopy is off.
+If the reading is not within the acceptable baseline range or background range there may potentially be a misplaced source; refer to the Emergency Source Recovery Procedure in the System Instructions for Use. - UNDER NO CIRCUMSTANCES should an individual attempt to remove the Radiation Source Train from the Beta-CathTM 3.5F System, grasp the catheter directly with hands, cut the catheter, or pick up a source with his/her fingers, because unintended radiation exposure and injury may result.
+Required equipment is provided for this

+- purpose in the Response Kit.
+Should breach of Source Train containment occur: - 1.
 Notify personnel present of missing source(s). - 2.
-Follow institutional procedures regarding personnel allowed to enter or leave the room until the source is contained.

-3. Individuals involved in source recovery should wear disposable - gloves, an extremity dosimeter on the hand expected to receive the highest dose and a whole body dosimeter on the front of the body between the neck and the waist.
+Follow institutional procedures regarding personnel allowed to enter or leave the room until the source is contained. - 3.
+Individuals involved in source recovery should wear disposable gloves, an extremity dosimeter on the hand expected to receive the highest dose and a whole body dosimeter on the front of the body between the neck and